Want the perfect workout program?

-For the past three years, the classic physique has been dominated by one man: Chris Bumstead.
-He is the reigning Olympia classic physique champion, winning the show in 2019, 2020, and 2021.
-With almost 9 million followers on his Instagram account and close to 2 million YouTube channel subscribers, it is safe to say Chris Bumstead is the current face of bodybuilding.
+With 23 million followers on his Instagram account and over 3 million YouTube channel subscribers, it is safe to say Chris Bumstead is the current face of bodybuilding.
 And it's easy to see why.

 The professional bodybuilder is arguably the most aesthetic guy on the planet.
 For the first time in decades, the lifting community has a champion bodybuilder to aspire to look like.
 And while we may not be able to replicate his exact results, we can certainly learn a thing or two from how Chris Bumstead trains.